Secular Student Alliance

 The Secular Student Alliance (SSA) is an American educational nonprofit organization whose purpose is to educate high school and college students about the value of scientific reason and the intellectual basis of secularism in its atheistic and humanistic manifestations.
 The SSA also offers these students and their organizations a variety of resources, including leadership training and support, guest speakers, discounted literature and conference tickets, and online articles and opinions.
+Starting in 2024, Secular Student Alliance partnered with The Satanic Temple, another organization promoting secular values among students, in supporting After School Satan clubs in public schools which also host religious student clubs.

 History

 In 1999, the students on the Executive Council of the Campus Freethought Alliance, along with some other students, faculty advisers, and off-campus supporters, decided that a national student organization needed autonomy (the Campus Freethought Alliance was governed by the Council for Secular Humanism).
 Therefore, in April 2000, a majority of the members of the Campus Freethought Alliance Executive Council decided to become independent from the Council for Secular Humanism.
 The Secular Student Alliance was thus founded in May 2000 by eight student leaders from the grassroots secular movement.
-It was organized under the nonprofit corporation laws of the State of Ohio on November 21, 2001.
+It was organized under the nonprofit corporation laws of Ohio on November 21, 2001.
 The corporation's principal office is located in Columbus, Ohio.

 The SSA is an independent, democratically structured organization in the U.S. that promotes freethinking high school and college students.
 The SSA was formed "to organize, unite, educate and serve students and student communities that promote the ideals of scientific and critical inquiry, democracy, secularism, and human based ethics".

 In January 2012, the SSA had over 312 affiliates in North America and abroad, including groups in Africa, Europe, Asia and Australia.

-In June 2013 the SSA announced that with the Freedom from Religion Foundation, it will work on educating students on their rights and will assist with rectifying violations.
+In June 2013, the SSA announced that with the Freedom from Religion Foundation, it will work on educating students on their rights and will assist with rectifying violations.
 The SSA is a founding member of the Secular Coalition for America.

-In October 2015 SSA tweeted that it "desperately" needed $100,000 by the end of the month.
+In October 2015, SSA tweeted that it "desperately" needed $100,000 by the end of the month.
 Executive director August Brunsman said fundraising had lagged.

-Shortly after the hiring of new Executive Director Kevin Bolling, in October 2017 the organization relocated from Columbus, Ohio to Los Angeles.
+In October 2017, shortly after the hiring of new Executive Director Kevin Bolling, the organization relocated from Columbus, Ohio, to Los Angeles.

 Membership growth

-The SSA has experienced increasing membership growth since its founding.
+The SSA experienced increasing membership growth from its founding in 2000 until 2012.
+Since then, it has steadily contracted to 237 groups in 2025.
 As of May 2018, the SSA's Board of Directors has twelve members.
 The number of SSA community college and university campus affiliates has expanded considerably in recent years: